phreeza/manuscript_axon_potentials/doc/manuscript.md

 EFPs in the brain were long thought to be primarily synaptic in origin [@Buzsaki2012Origin].
 As a consequence, many modeling studies focus on the extracellular fields induced by synaptic currents on the dendrites and soma of the postsynaptic neuron [@Gold2006Origin; @Holt1999Electrical;
-@Einevoll2013Modelling; @Linden2011Modeling; @Linden2010Intrinsic].
-However, a
+@Einevoll2013Modelling; @Linden2011Modeling; @Linden2010Intrinsic;
-number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically; @Anastassiou2015Cell; @Schomburg2012Spiking].
+@FernandezRuiz2013Cytoarchitectonic].
+However, a number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically;
+@Anastassiou2015Cell; @Schomburg2012Spiking; Ray2011Different;
+Belluscio2012CrossFrequency], including far reaching potentials detectable at the scalp [@Telenczuk2011Highfrequency].

 The aim of this study is to understand how the EFP of axons is influenced by the axons anatomical structure.
 In particular, we aim to explain how typical